Our History

 Respect & Inclusivity

-- We respect the life of each individual animal without compromising the welfare of staff, community, and the animal population as a whole.
+• We respect the life of each individual animal without compromising the welfare of staff, the community, and the animal population as a whole.

 Compassion

-- Compassion means temporarily suspending our judgement so that we can appreciate others' perspectives or situations when they are different from our own.
+• Compassion means temporarily suspending our judgment so that we can appreciate others' perspectives or situations when they are different from our own.

 Integrity

-- We act honourably, even when no one is watching.
+• We act honorably, even when no one is watching.

 Read our Constitution and Bylaws.
 Minutes and financials are available upon request.